simonpicard/credit-default-prediction/README.md

 ## Introduction

-Our client, a financial institution, is looking for a better approach to identify credit defaulters.
+A financial institution is looking for a better approach to identify credit defaulters.
 They would like to understand if it's possible to predict which customers are likely to default on their loan payments after receiving their loan approval.
 If not possible then our